SimVascular/svZeroDSolver/docs/pages/add_block.md

 Below are details on the steps required to implement a new block in svZeroDSolver.

+*Note: The best way to implement a new block is to look at examples of existing block classes.
+See the `ValveTanh` class for an example.*

 # 1. Add the new block to the relevant lists/dictionaries.

 * `BlockType` in src/model/BlockType.h